-Oh, my goodness, there are so many spelling options for what is basically a pretty simple dish.
+It is amazing how many different spelling options there are for what is basically a pretty simple dish.
 Is it baba ganoush or ghanoush?
 Or possibly ghanouj?
-However you spell it, it's very tasty.
-Traditionally it refers to a recipe of roasted eggplant blended together with tahini and various spices and it's a typical appetizer or mezze plate in Middle Eastern cuisine.
-It's quite easy to make but I've also seen pre-made tubs of it in large markets that sell hummus and tahini.
+However you spell it though, it's very tasty.
+Traditionally a baba ganoush refers to a recipe consisting of roasted eggplant blended together with tahini and various spices and it's a typical appetizer or mezze plate in Middle Eastern cuisine.
+It's quite easy to make but you can also find pre-made containers of it in large markets that also sell hummus and tahini.

-Regardless of whether you like the original eggplant recipe, the alternative zucchini recipe or both, the consistency of both vegetables is very similar and the resulting dip is creamy and smooth.
+Regardless of whether you like the original eggplant recipe, the alternative zucchini recipe or both, the consistency of the final dip, when using either vegetable, is very similar and the result is creamy and smooth.
 You can use more or less tahini depending on your preference and feel free to customize the spices a bit to suit your taste.
 Then grab some homemade pita chips and start happy snacking!

-- 2 Large zucchini, split in half lengthwise
+- 2 large zucchini, ends cut off and split in half lengthwise

 - Pinch of red pepper flakes (optional)

-- Slice each zucchini in half, lengthwise, and drizzle on the olive oil.
+Slice each zucchini in half, lengthwise, cut off the ends and drizzle on the olive oil.
 Place on a baking sheet lined with parchment paper and roast in the oven for 30 minutes or until the zucchinis are fully soft.

-- Allow to cool enough to handle and scoop the flesh out of each zucchini half.
-Add it to a food processor along with the garlic clove, tahini and lemon juice.
-Puree until smooth and stir in the chopped parsley, salt, pepper and red pepper flakes if using.
-Serve with the toasted pine nuts along side pita bread for dipping.
+Allow the zucchini to cool enough to handle and then scoop the flesh out of each zucchini half.
+Add the flesh to a food processor along with the garlic clove, tahini and lemon juice.